Motors and Drives

 ANCE MRA Renewal & NOM Designation

-We recently renewed our mutual recognition agreement with the Asociación Nacional de Normalización y Certificación, A.C.
+We have a mutual recognition agreement with the Asociación Nacional de Normalización y Certificación, A.C.
 (ANCE) to test to two standards: NOM-016-ENER-2016 (for three-phase motors) and NOM-014-ENER-2004 (for single-phase motors).
 Since 2012, we have been the only independent motor efficiency testing lab outside Mexico to receive NORMA Oficial Mexicana (NOM) designation for electric motor testing.

 ISO/IEC 17025 Test Lab

 Our motors and drives lab is accredited to ISO/IEC 17025 through the NVLAP accreditation program (NVLAP Lab Code: 200081-0).
-Each year, we have demonstrated our commitment to quality and high competence in producing valid results.
+Each year, we demonstrate our commitment to quality and competence in producing valid results.
 We follow these international guidelines to promote confidence in our results and our independence as a test laboratory.

 ISO/IEC 17065 Certification Body

 We are recognized by the ANSI National Accreditation Board (ANAB) and the Standards Council of Canada (SCC) as a Certification Body to ISO/IEC 17065 for Energy Efficiency Verification Services including small electric motors, electric motors and generators.
-Get started by filling out our New Client Application Form below.
-Once complete, please send to email@example.com.
-Additional program documentation and a directory of certified products are available upon request, free of cost.
+Get started by filling out our New Client Application Form below and sending it to email@example.com.
+Additional program documentation and a directory of certified products are available free upon request.

 *Disclaimer: Completion of Advanced Energy training courses or use of other motor and drive services does not influence likelihood of achieving motor efficiency certification.